 Of course, you can always check out Weekly Shonen Jump for yourself by subscribing to the digital publication at VIZManga.com.

 World Trigger CH:068

 In this chapter, Osamu and his group work at fighting against the Neighbors that are attacking them.
 They are joined by Izumi, who helps them out.
 Chika suddenly stops and reacts to the arrival of the humanoid Neighbor we’d seen earlier.
-He launches an attack with birds; if the birds touch the humans, they will be turned into cubes.
-As they try t use their weapons on them, their weapons turn into cubes.
+He launches an attack with birds.
+If the birds touch the humans, they will be turned into cubes.
+As they try to use their weapons on them, their weapons turn into cubes.
 Unfortunately, the tables have turned, and Osamu is ordered to take Chika and run.
 As they escape, Osamu tries to attack the humanoid Neighbor.
 At the end of the chapter, the Neighbor launches an attack that seems to affect Chika…

 After how much jumping around the most recent chapters had done, I’m glad to see that this chapter focused exclusively on one area of the battlefield.
 Specifically, it focused on Osamu and his group.
 This chapter also saw a little more emphasis being placed on Chika and how much she’s able to assist Osamu with her trion.
 With this chapter, it finally feels like the story may be starting to progress.
 Hopefully this progression will continue in the next chapter.